rezpablo/docker/README.md

           rezpablo/android_dev
 ```

-HOW TO USE ANDROID ENVIROMENTS IN INTELLIJ CONTAINER
+HOW TO use android enviroments on Intellij container
 ``` shellscript
 docker run -it --rm \
           -e DISPLAY=$DISPLAY \